doziermt/specter/README.md

 ## Release Guide

-When ready to create a new release of `specter`, run the following command:
+When ready to create a new release of `specter`, change to the `master` branch:

+> git checkout master

+And then create the new release using either a `patch`, `minor`, or `major` version update:

 > tox -e package-create -- [patch|minor|major]

 For example, to create a new `minor` release (assuming the existing one is 1.0.0), execute:

->  `tox -e package-create -- minor`
+> tox -e package-create -- minor

 This will automatically:

 * Update the `__version__` to 1.1.0 in `specter/__init__.py`
 * Create a 1.1.0 tagged commit for the release

-Afterward, `git push` the commit to the repository and merge it.
+Afterward, `git push` the tagged commit to the repository:

+> git push origin v1.1.0

 ### GitHub Actions